How to Increase WordPress Memory Limit

 How to Increase PHP Memory Limit and Maximum Upload Limit in WordPress:

-There are three options you can use to resolve WordPress Memory Exhausted Errors and raise the memory capacity and uploading limit in WordPress.
+There are five options you can use to resolve WordPress Memory Exhausted Errors and raise the memory capacity and uploading limit in WordPress.

 🚨 Always keep a new backup of your site files and database before making any significant changes so that you can recover your site if you make a mistake.

 Since it contains your basic configuration information, wp-config.php memory is one of the essential files for a WordPress website.
-It’s in the root directory of your wp file system.
+This WP config memory limit file is in the root directory of your WordPress file system.

-Look for this line to edit the memory and upload limits on the wp-config.php memory file:
+Look for this line to edit the memory and upload limits on the wp-config.php memory limit file:

 WordPress Minimum Memory: